-Other opportunities for growth within your base may well come from some discovery analysis across the data and market research etc. Are there other customers who look similar in many ways but are not on the same level of contribution or displaying the same patterns of behaviours yet… what do you need to say and offer them to change their purchasing behaviours and look to cross-sell and upsell?
+Other opportunities for growth within your base may well come from some discovery analysis across the data and market research etc. Are there other customers who look similar in many ways but are not on the same level of contribution or displaying the same patterns of behaviour yet, what do you need to say and offer them to change that and look to cross-sell and upsell?

 Getting your data sorted and accessible is fundamental to any analysis project so that the relevant approaches and techniques can be deployed to understand who is most likely to buy which service/product and use this to target direct communications and trigger best next actions across the digital and contact centre channels.

 Sometimes it will be ‘external factors’ such as an individual’s media consumption, or their interests and attitudes rather than their transactional history, that help to understand their needs and we are able to use such data attributes from data sets that we licence in many analysis projects.

 Often growth is stunted at the very start of a brand relationship or customer journey because new customers do not use or activate the service.
 Knowing why someone does what they do is often the missing link.
 Organisations will often be able to look at the first product purchased and then to look at what other people did who bought this first etc. etc.

 Therefore, capturing why customers bought what they did helps to pitch the next communication/offer using motivation and language which the recipient recognises.
 Obstacles to activation are very useful too (e.g. unclear set up and how-to instructions etc.) and can also lead to actions and communications to get the customer underway.